jstoppa/langchain_sql_gradio/README.md

-# Demo using LangChain to connect to SQL and chat using Gradio
+# Query your database with AI using LangChain and Gradio

-See tutorial at <URL>
+Read the tutorial "[Query your database with AI using LangChain and Gradio](https://jstoppa.com/posts/artificial-intelligence/fundamentals/query-your-database-with-ai-using-langchain-and-gradio/post/)" that explains how this repo works

 ## Setup